spf13/viper/README.md

 var runtime_viper = viper.New()

 runtime_viper.AddRemoteProvider("etcd", "http://127.0.0.1:4001", "/config/hugo.yml")
-runtime_viper.SetConfigType("yaml") // because there is no file extension in a stream of bytes
+runtime_viper.SetConfigType("yaml") // because there is no file extension in a stream of bytes, supported extensions are "json", "toml", "yaml", "yml", "properties", "props", "prop"

 // read from remote config the first time. err := runtime_viper.ReadRemoteConfig()